AlexisHerrera/selenium-java-junit4/README.md

-# UI Testing with Selenium (Java) & Page Object Model - Boilerplate
+# UI Testing with Selenium Java & Junit4 - Page Object Model

 ## Overview
-This project provides a boilerplate for testing a UI with Selenium WebDriver, written in Java, using the Page Object Model design pattern and driven via Cucumber BDD feature files.
+This project provides an example for testing a UI with Selenium WebDriver, written in Java with JUnit4, using the Page Object Model design pattern and driven via Cucumber BDD ifeature files.
 It can be used to kickstart testing of other UIs with minimal changes to the project.

 NB This is not a complete implementation of a Selenium test suite for the target UI.
 It is an example of how to structure a Selenium test suite in Java but only a subset of the possible tests have been added.